cmenningen/cmenningen/README.md

 - self employed for 20+ years selling tools
-- music and concert nerd
+- music and concert nerd :musical_keyboard:
 - rhineland based
-- no cat to talk to
+- no cat to talk to :chipmunk:
+- dreaming of seeing an earthrise once :earth_africa: